10 Worst Tire Brands to Avoid at all Cost in 2023

 Falken Tires Logo

 Falken is a Japanese brand popular for making affordable tires.
-Recently, they are focusing more on making budget tires at the cost of quality.
+Recently, they have focused more on making budget tires at the cost of quality.

-The Falken Ziex tires have low road traction and glide down easily on wet roads or any other slippery surface.
+The Falken Ziex tires have low traction and glide down easily on wet roads or slippery surfaces.
 So, it is risky to use these tires in wet conditions.

 3) Carlisle Tires